-If you have type 1 diabetes or type 2 diabetes and you are on insulin therapy, you are at risk of early (during exercise) and late onset (hours after or overnight) hypoglycaemia after exercise.
+If you have type 1 diabetes or type 2 diabetes and are on insulin therapy, you are at risk of early (during exercise) and late onset (hours after or overnight)

 How your blood glucose levels behave will also depend on the following factors:

-In addition, physical activity paired with a well-planned meal planning approach and nutrition intervention for weight loss has been shown to help people achieve:
+In addition, physical activity paired with a well thought-out meal planning approach and nutrition intervention for weight loss has been shown to help people achieve: